-This recipe is also a great way to use up any fruit that may be looking a little sad for itself.
-I had some lovely apples that came a little bruised and subsequently been skipped over in the fruit bowl.
-But so they don’t go to waste the best thing you can do and actually, this is a brilliant method for any fruit, is to stew them.
+Stewing fruit is a great way to use up any fruit that may be looking a little sad for itself.
+I had some lovely apples that came a little bruised and subsequently had been skipped over in the fruit bowl.
+But so they don’t go to waste I stew them!

-Stewing basically means to slowly simmer and to add a little extra sweetness I add a couple of tablespoons of sugar replacement.
-You can use them straight away or store them in an airtight container for up to 5 days and just use them as required.
+For any stewed fruit, you can of course enjoy it straight away or store them in an airtight container for up to 5 days and just use them as required.
 The girls like to add them to their hot porridge in the morning as well!

-What you will need to make apple overnight oats :
+What you will need to make stewed apple Overnight Oats

-- Oats are naturally gluten-free however its in the processing of them that contamination with other cereals may occur.
+- Oats are naturally gluten-free however it’s in their processing that contamination with other cereals may occur.

 - Therefore I use GF as my husband has an intolerance however any type of porridge oats can be used.

 - Oats are such a magnificent superfood; they are wholegrain, a great carbohydrate source, and full of fibre, essential vitamins, minerals and antioxidants.

 - As they are low GI, your body will burn the carbohydrate at a slower rate, hopefully reducing that morning spike.

 - Loaded with antioxidants, fiber, protein, omega-3s and calcium.
 These tiny seeds have it all!